jinjunliu/jinjunliu.github.io/_projects/5-2022-udacity.md

 ## Project 3: UdaSecurity

-developed a GUI application (UdaSecurity) to manage home security systems.
+I developed a GUI application (UdaSecurity) to manage home security systems.
 To improve its scalability, I restructured it into a multi-module Maven project and incorporated unit tests using JUnit 5 and Mockito libraries.
 The program has been thoroughly tested and functions as intended.